How an Oxford Comma Won $5 Million for Truck Drivers

 Sometimes, employees may be missing out on more than just overtime pay.
 In Tennessee, the state follows the federal standard for minimum wage and overtime requirements.
 But the state also has labor laws that protect workers from other types of discrimination or losses of fringe benefits.
 It’s not always clear if you’re being denied other compensation, but a skilled employment looker can assess your case to determine if you’re being shortchanged in other ways.

-How the Employment and Consumer Law Group Can Help Me
+How the Employment and Commerce Law Group Can Help Me

 To prevail in an unpaid overtime lawsuit, you need an experienced lawyer who pays attention to all the facts relevant to your case — and who can get the evidence to prove that you were denied the pay that you deserve.